 In addition, if you want to transfer files to more than one cloud service at the same time, the “Copy to” feature is more helpful.
 You can simply go to Google Photos, choose the file and click “Copy to”, then you can select any target cloud services by ticking the “Multi-select” tab.

-Apart from Cloud Transfer, MultCloud also offers you the professional features called Cloud Sync and Remote Upload.
-The former one allows you to sync data from one cloud to another quickly, and the latter one supports transferring files from links, torrents files and magnets links directly to your clouds.
+Apart from Cloud Transfer, MultCloud also offers you professional features called Cloud Sync and Remote Upload.
+The former one allows you to sync data from one cloud to another quickly, and the latter one supports transferring files from links, torrents files, and magnets links directly to your clouds.

 That’s all about the “Google Photos says backup complete but not” issue.
 In summary, you can try any solutions above to see whether the backup on Google Photos can work well or not.
-If not, you could turn to MultCloud for help.
+If not, you could turn to MultCloud, which can help you back up photos and videos easily.